MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-18210-database-engine-error.md

     2022-05-29 15:55:42.91 Backup      BackupIoRequest::ReportIoError: write failure on backup device '{AA4B3232-1881-4F09-9DBA-0983D553BF46}4'.
 Operating system error 995(The I/O operation has been aborted because of either a thread exit or an application request.).
     2022-05-29 15:55:42.91 Backup      Error: 3041, Severity: 16, State: 1.

 Both errors are helpful in that you get a timestamp of when a backup failed.
 However, it does NOT give meaningful information as to root cause as these errors indicate the backup operation is aborting due to another error.
-Once you find the time frame of the first 18210 error with the nested OS error 995, you have a reference data point to review your backup application logs which should provide further root cause information.
+Once you find the time frame of the first 18210 error with the nested OS error 995, you have a reference data point to review your backup application logs, which may provide further root cause information.

 ## Cause

 While the cause can be varied, ultimately the error is due to a failed IO submission to the Operating System.
-Some example causes are below:
+Some examples:

     1. Backup virtual device IO failure.
     1. Delete file, read file, or write file failure.
     1. Failure in freeing a buffer.

 ## User action

 Since the most common reason for an 18210 error is a VDI backup failure, the best starting point is to identify the component/service invoking VDI and checking the application log for that corresponding application.
 Some data points to check: